 (i) Pre-license, post-license, and continuing education courses, whether submitted for approval at the time of an education provider's initial application for licensure or otherwise, must meet the following minimum course requirements:

-(1) No continuing education course shall be required
+(1) Continuing education courses shall be required to

-to be taught in increments longer than 2 hours in duration; however, for each one hour of course time in each course, there shall be a minimum of 50 minutes of instruction.
+be at least one hour in duration.
+For each one hour of course time, there shall be a minimum of 50 minutes of instruction.

 (2) All core curriculum courses shall be provided

 only in the classroom or through a live, interactive webinar or online distance education format.